raphaelquast/foobar2000_TripleQ/README.md

 # foobar2000 TripleQ theme

 A minimalist yet versatile foobar2000 skin with 3 (switchable) view-modes!

 It includes several nice gadgets like:

-- **playlist-view** and **playlist-manager**
+- 🌳 a **playlist-view** with an integrated **playlist-manager**

+- 🌲 a lightweight **filesystem browser**
+    with quick-access to selected folders
-- a lightweight **filesystem browser** that lets you browse your files by *"last modified date"*
+  ... and the capability to sort files "alphabetically" or by *"last modified date"*

-- **library- and coverflow views** that provide a nice view of your well sorted collection
+- 🌴 **library- and coverflow views**
+  ... to get a nice overview of your well sorted collection

-  (and a **tree view** that show everything including the stuff in messy unsorted folders)
+- 🌵 a **tree view** to search and filter everything in your media-library
+(including the stuff in messy unsorted folders)

-- **queue content editor** to keep track of what's going to play next
+- 🌿 a **queue content editor** to keep track of what's going to play next

 ... and some equally nice buttons that help with recurring tasks like

-- maintain a sorted collection (moving files and folders to fit a pre-defined structure)
+- maintain a sorted collection
+    (e.g. quickly move files and folders to fit a pre-defined structure)
-- apply replay-gain
+- apply replay-gain (and notice if replay-gain is missing)
 - change the output-device
-- ...
+- open containing folder

 ### Mini-mode